This blog is about my recent lack of blogging.

 I will never be comfortable if I'm not writing.

-I do not know how I will feel in a month, 2 months, 3 months, a year from now.
+I do not know how I will feel in a month, two months, three months, a year from now.

 I am comfortable sharing this publicly if it helps others, despite making people who know me well a little uncomfortable as they have to read about my life via Facebook and blogging right now.